dustinpfister/blog_posts/_posts/lodash_mixin.md

 ## 1 - Using \_.mixin to extend lodash

 One of the features of \_.mixin is that it can be used to extend lodash if just a source object is given.
 This may more may not be a good idea depend on how you look at it.
 By adding my own custom methods to lodash I am turning lodash into something other than lodash.
 So it might not be the best move when it comes to readability of code.
 Many developers may see the underscore and assume that the custom method might be part of the official lodash utility library when it is not.
-For this reason when I make my own utility libraries I attach everything g to a global variable named something other than underscore Never the less the mixen method can be used to extend lodash.
+For this reason when I make my own utility libraries I attach everything g to a global variable named something other than underscore Never the less the mixin method can be used to extend lodash.
 ```js
 _.mixin({